myhdl/myhdl/doc/source/manual/intro.rst

    single: VHDL; signal assignment
    single: Verilog; non-blocking assignment

-The clock driver function :func:`clk_driver` drives the clock signal.
+The clock driver function :func:`drive_clk` drives the clock signal.
 If defines a generator that continuously toggles a clock signal after a certain delay.
 A new value of a signal is specified by assigning to its ``next`` attribute.
 This is the MyHDL equivalent of  the VHDL signal assignment and the  Verilog